This firm appears in the Who's Who Legal 100 2013

 |Corporate Governance||2||Project Finance||1|

 A&L Goodbody is a leading Irish corporate law firm.
+Through offices in Dublin, Belfast, London, New York and Palo Alto, the firm advises a large domestic and international client base.
+The firm is consistently ranked at the top of the market by international publications and award bodies.
 It has particular expertise in M&A, corporate finance, banking and financial services, commercial disputes, commercial property and tax.

-A significant proportion of A&L Goodbody’s advice is for the international business community.
-This includes clients establishing, acquiring or financing operations in Ireland and cross-border transactions and disputes.
+A significant proportion of A&L Goodbody’s advice is for the international business community and they have acted for more than 600 of the world’s leading corporations and advisors interacting with Ireland.
+This includes clients establishing, acquiring or financing operations in and through Ireland, cross-border transactions and disputes.
 The firm has long-standing working relationships with all leading international law firms and other professional advisers.

 A&L Goodbody consistently advises on a large number of cross-border and domestic corporate transactions and other corporate finance assignments.
 This includes private equity investments, financing, public to private transactions, contested takeover bids, restructurings, state privatisations, private M&A deals, public offerings and fundraising.
 Clients include global multinational corporations, private equity houses, investment banks and domestic corporations, government and state agencies.